 Eyebrow hair loss, or hypotrichosis, affects thousands of people yearly.
 According to the International Census of Hair Restoration Surgery, it is the most common type of non-scalp-based hair transplant in women.3

-Defined as the thinning or development of irregular patterns in eyebrow hair, the reasons for eyebrow hair loss are varied, as detailed below.
+Eyebrow hair loss is characterised by thinning or development of irregular growth patterns in eyebrow hair.
+Some of the causes of eyebrow hair loss are summarised below.

 Alopecia areata